Create cluster

 2. Configure cluster details (optional)

-You can configure the HDFS block size, replication factor, and other cluster settings.
-The HDFS settings take precedence over the cluster configuration settings.
+You can configure HDFS block size, replication factor, and other cluster component settings.
+HDFS settings take precedence over cluster component settings.

 ---|---|

-Cluster configuration settings are made with a JSON file in key-value pair format.
+Cluster configuration is defined using a JSON file in key-value pair format.
 The configurations

 {